Brian Culp examines inequity and reasons for participation in physical activity, play and sport in communities.

 Dr. Culp has been involved with groups such as SHAPE America, NASPE, Physical Education Health Education Canada, The Centers for Disease Control, and the National Board for Professional Teaching Standards in policy development for active living through physical education.
-A recipient of several awards for his efforts, Culp has been a Fulbright Scholar in Montreal, Canada and was recently selected as the 2017 Delphine Hanna Lecturer by the National Association for Kinesiology in Higher Education and the 2018 E.B.
+A recipient of several awards for his efforts, Culp has been a Fulbright Scholar in Montreal, Canada and was selected as the Delphine Hanna Lecturer by the National Association for Kinesiology in Higher Education (NAKHE) and awarded the E.B.
 Henderson Award Recipient by Shape America.
 In January 2019, Dr. Culp became the 34th NAKHE Fellow inducted into the organization.
 He is the youngest inductee to receive this designation.

 You can find a current vitae here:brianculp